 Make-up of financial baskets matters.
 Battles are quietly going on, influencing hundreds, even thousands of Billions of dollars.
-Back in 2018-2020, a then-Administration's Dept. of Labor on ERISA law had wanted to know if there were 'discernable trends' in how retirement funds were investing in energy (FAB 2018-1).
+Back in 2018-2020, a then-Administration's Dept. of Labor on ERISA law had wanted to know if there were 'discernable trends' in how retirement funds were invested in energy (FAB 2018-1).
 There'd been sizable outflows out of fossils - and into sustainable energy themes.
-It's been reported that fossils industry & climate skeptics were an impetus trying to slow inflows to ESG (Environment, Social, Governance) investing.
+It's been reported fossils industry & climate skeptics were an impetus in trying to slow inflows to ESG (Environment, Social, Governance) investing.
 They'd perhaps hoped to see 'non-pecuniary' goals like climate change, get subverted.
-Afterwards, a new Administration soon moved in 2021 away from prior Labor Dept aims and even explicitly pointed towards green themes as important.
-Still, it's useful to recall how a stealthy attack from the top recently had occurred (and failed) against clean energy in 2018-2020.
+Afterwards, a new Administration moved in 2021 away from such aims and even explicitly pointed towards newer green themes as important.
+Still, it's useful to recall how a stealthy attack from the top, had recently had occurred (and failed) against clean energy in 2018-2020.

-Real-world Returns for clean energy in the 2018-2020 period up by hundreds of percent, are hardly 'non-pecuniary'!
-In that period, clean was up +300% (ECO) - while traditional Indexes were up by more modest +85% (Nasdaq), +40% (S&P500), +25% (Dow).
-And fossils, oil and natural gas were then Down some -60% - though they soon would spike hard up 2021/2022.
-Interestingly fossils AND clean energy both were non-correlating vs broad Indexes last decade.
-Thus, maybe was No surprise at all to see billions of dollars flowing then into ESG, breaking records.
-ESG assets in 2020 were more than 2x that of 2019, reached \$246 billion early 2021.
-Q1 2021 inflows reached \$55 billion, vs. \$41 billion in Q1 2020.
-Assets in ETFs/ETPs topped \$6 Trillion for a first-time in 2021.
-As ESG in particular grows, it will be very volatile at times, often down.
-And yet attention to climate (IB 2015-1) which is real, not long ago fell under unworthy attack in 2018-2020, reportedly by fossil interests and skeptics under ERISA.
+Real-world Returns for clean energy in a 2018-2020 period, up hundreds of percent, are hardly 'non-pecuniary'!
+Within that clean was up +300% (ECO)! - while traditional Indexes were up a more modest +85% (Nasdaq), +40% (S&P500), +25% (Dow).
+And fossils, oil & natural gas were then Down some -60% - although they'd soon spike hard up 2021 & 2022.
+Interestingly fossils AND clean energy both non-correlated vs broad Indexes last decade.
+Thus, maybe was No surprise at all to see billions of dollars flowing into ESG, breaking records.
+ESG assets 2020 more than 2x in 2019, & \$246 billion early 2021.
+Q1 2021 inflows at \$55 billion, vs. \$41 billion in Q1 2020.
+Assets in ETFs/ETPs topped \$6 Trillion for first-time in 2021.
+As ESG in particular may grow, it will be surely very volatile, oft down.
+And yet.
+Attention to climate (IB 2015) not long ago fell under unworthy Federal attack 2018-2020 reportedly by fossil interests and skeptics under ERISA.
+2022.
+It resumed at a State level 2022 when Texas moved to divest from funds 'boycotting' oil - even for funds with clean/new energy in their name (like NEX)!

-In sum if proposed rules during 2018-2020 had sought to prevent a look at climate solutions, deemed 'non-pecuniary', that was a bit curious given these glaring Performance facts:
+In sum if proposed rules 2018-2020, then Texas 2022, sought to prevent a look at climate, as deemed 'non-pecuniary', then that's a bit curious given glaring Performance facts:

-2018-2020, Clean/Climate theme (at top) - then Left the Traditional Indexes far behind:
+2018-2020, Clean/Climate theme (at top) - Left the Traditional Fossils far behind: